Estonian language proficiency examinations

 Grounds for full exemption from the examination:

-• severe or profound intellectual disability;
+• in case of moderate, severe or profound intellectual disability;

 • complete deafness and third grade hearing loss in both ears;